newstack-cloud/bluelink-provider-aws/docs/agent-guidance/RESOURCE_IMPLEMENTATION_CHECKLIST.md

 - [ ] Tests use mocks and test utils as per existing patterns
 - [ ] All tests pass locally
 - [ ] All tests in the project pass (no regressions introduced)
+- [ ] Tests expect tags in the create call, not as a separate tag operation if the create call supports tags

 ## 4. Example and Documentation Validation
 - [ ] At least one example is added to `services/${service}/examples/resources/`